 Yes, there are various types of mouth injuries.
 A chipped, broken or cracked tooth are the main examples when we’re specifically referring to teeth.
-The severity would depend on the impact of the accident, as would the resultant medical treatment.
-Away from teeth damage, there are other examples of mouth injuries.
+The severity would depend on the impact of the accident, as would the resulting medical treatment.
+Apart from teeth damage, there are other examples of mouth injuries.
 They include cuts to the tongue, upper lip and lower lip.
 In serious cases, there could be damage to the tonsils or the back of the throat.

 - You were owed a duty of care by a third party

 - But a breach in that duty of care caused an accident

 - And that accident resulted in you suffering a mouth injury.

 Now, there are three general scenarios that we can help you with which could lead to a broken tooth.
 There’s employer’s liability (EL), which covers any workplace accidents.
 The Health and Safety at Work etc. Act 1974 states that an employer should so far as reasonably possible uphold the health, safety and wellbeing of their employees.
 An accident at work could cause a broken tooth due to a trip or a fall on an uneven surface.
 Such a situation may indicate a breach of the duty of care, possibly leading to a broken tooth at work claim.
 And the result could be a work injury payment.